 - Decision Making is hard.

-Private Limited Company is a popular business structure amongst growing businesses and companies.
-Private Limited Company is a separate legal entity registered under the company act, 2013.
+- Private Limited Company is a popular business structure amongst growing businesses and companies.
+Private Limited Company is a separate legal entity registered under the company act, of 2013.

-You can have a minimum 2 members and maximum 200 members in your Private Limited Company.
-There should be minimum 2 and maximum 15 directors in the private limited company.
+- You can have a minimum of 2 members and a maximum of 200 members in your Private Limited Company.
+There should be a minimum of 2 and a maximum of 15 directors in the private limited company.

-Foreign Investment is allowed in the most sectors.
+- Foreign Investment is allowed in most sectors.

-IT returns need to be filed for Private Limited Company.
+- IT returns need to be filed for a Private Limited Company.
 These types of business entities must hold board meetings.

 - Limited Liability

-- It is considered as more credible than Limited Liability partnership and General Partnership
+- It is considered more credible than a Limited Liability Partnership and General Partnership

 - Separate Legal Entity